LukeSmithxyz/dwmblocks/README.md

 For this feature to work, you need the appropriate patch in dwm as well.
 See [here](https://dwm.suckless.org/patches/statuscmd/).
 Credit for those patches goes to Daniel Bylinka (daniel.bylinka@gmail.com).

+# There is a problem of slightly lagging

+so far I don't know the mechanism of this issue.